altiore/form/README.md

 Let's face it, forms in React are verbose and awkward.
 This library will help facilitate and speed up the work with forms.
-It performs the following main tasks:
+It solves the following main problems:

 1. Form validation
 2. Sending data management